 - America’s first orange trees were planted in Florida in 1513 by Spanish explorer Juan Ponce de Leon.

-They are a tropical to semitropical, small evergreen flowering tree growing to about 5 to 8 m tall.
+They are a tropical to semitropical, a small evergreen flowering tree growing to about 5 to 8 m tall.
 Being evergreen means the produce flowers and fruit all the same time.

 Oranges are either sweet or bitter but as we know most of us eat only the sweet oranges.
 The most popular sweet varieties are Valencia, Navel, Persian variety, and blood orange.